Chetumal province: Society

 Chichen Itza is known to have (coercively) sponsored the pre-eminent worship of K'uk'ulkan.
-The Cult of K'uk'ulkan is thought to have been the first state religion to transcend linguistic and ethnic differences in Mesoamerica.
-The Cult is believed to have strengthened or been strengthened by the peninsular coasting trade.
+The cult of K'uk'ulkan is thought to have been the first state religion to transcend linguistic and ethnic differences in Mesoamerica.
+The cult is believed to have strengthened or been strengthened by the Postclassic coasting trade.

-It has been suggested that the province was home to a cult of Itzamna which focussed on the god's connection to large ocean creatures.
-He has featured prominently in material finds from Chetumal which, unusually, frequently depict him emerging from the jaws of sea creatures.
+It has been suggested that Chetumal, in particular, was home to a cult of Itzamna which focussed on the god's association with large ocean creatures.
+He has featured prominently in material finds from former Chetumal which, unusually, frequently depict him emerging from the jaws of said creatures.